MicrosoftDocs/VBA-Docs/api/Excel.UniqueValues.SetFirstPriority.md

 ## Remarks

-When you have multiple conditional formatting rules in a worksheet, if the rule was not previously set to priority "1", this method will cause the priority of all other existing rules on the worksheet to be increased by one.
+When you have multiple conditional formatting rules on a worksheet, if the rule was not previously set to priority "1", this method will cause the priority of all other existing rules on the worksheet to be increased by one.

  **Note**  Priority levels for conditional formatting rules are applied on a worksheet-level basis.